TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 **VERY IMPORTANT NOTES***

 - Each time you run the pipeline, go through all possible parameters to ensure you are creating a config ideal for your data.
 If you do not specify a value for a parameter, the default will be used.
 All parameters used can be found in the `log` file.
-WHEN IN DOUBT, SPECIFY ALL PARAMTERS
+WHEN IN DOUBT, SPECIFY ALL PARAMETERS

 - You must name your config file `NF_splicing_pipeline.config`